JosephSBoyle/IntStack/README.md

 # IntStack

-_IntStack_ is a simple implementation of the [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) data structure implemented in C for the unsigned long data type.
+_IntStack_ is a simple implementation of the [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) data structure implemented in C for the unsigned integer data type.
 A simple command line interface is provided for convenience.

 The program uses fixed a pre-allocated fixed length array to store the items in the stack.
 As such, there is a maximum number of items that can be held in the stack at once: `src/stack.h::MAX_STACK_SIZE`.